An Essix retainer is a type of clear plastic retainer that is used to keep your teeth straight after orthodontics

 Essix retainer for missing teeth

 Essix retainers can also be used to hide missing teeth.
-Basically, this entails taking a mold of your own teeth and filling in the missing tooth with a prosthetic tooth to give the appearance of a complete smile when the Essix retainer with tooth replacements are snapped in.
+Basically, this entails taking a mold of your own teeth and filling in the missing tooth with a prosthetic one to give the appearance of a complete smile.

 These clear retainers are sometimes suggested to prevent the ICL (interproximal contact loss) between an implant restoration and the adjacent tooth.
 Sometimes an implant tooth can end up wearing down on the tooth next to it due to natural shifting, and Essix retainers are one way to prevent this from becoming too problematic.

 Essix retainer cost

 Essix retainers tend to be on the cheaper end of retainers.
 They can cost anywhere from $50–$200 per set and will last up to 5 years with proper maintenance.
 Ensuring that the retainers are clean and kept safe will keep the cost of replacements down.